wp-plugins/dvk-social-sharing/readme.txt

 - An overridable filter to set the condition for when to display the sharing links.

 == Frequently Asked Questions ==

-= Another sharing plugin, really? =

-Yes.
-Most sharing plugins in the WordPress plugin repository are over-complicated, ugly, poorly coded or just too heavy for my liking.
-This plugin is simple, flexible and extremely lightweight.

 = Can I display the sharing buttons using a shortcode? =